doclearning/CppND-Capstone-Game/README.md

 **Execution and Game**

-- Main
+- Main - Instantiates a few core objects, and launches game.

-- Game
+- Game - Handles state and runtime for game.
+Encapsulates and owns all game happenings.
+Observer of 'game' input events.

 **Secondary/Wrapped Libraries**

-- Renderer

-- Controller

-- Collision Handler
+- Renderer - Wraps SDL render contexts, and has some core methods for preping the canvas and rendering text.
+- Controller - Singleton that handles all events.
+Observer subject.
+Singleton to reduce it being passed around, and enable global subscription.
+- Collision Handler - Singleton that handles and processess all game collisions.
+Purely aabb for this game.
+Extendible.
+Observer subject.
+Singleton as above.

 **Game Objects**

-- GObject

-- Ship
+- GObject - Core gameobject.
+Not purely virtual to minimise code repeition, as lots of shared functions.
+Component, transform, owner.
+- Ship - Abstraction of Gobject.
+Has some game logic (probably should have less).
+Observer of collision events.
+Uses all components.

-- Ground
+- Ground - Abstraction of Gobject.
+Represents ground.

-- Pad
+- Pad - Abstraction of Gobject.
+Represents landing pad.

 **Components**

-- BoxCollider

-- MeshRender

-- PhysicsEntity

-- ShipInput
+- IComponent - Pure virtual class that allows templated genericisation of components.
+- BoxColliderComponent - Implements IComponent.
+AABB collision component.
+Light.
+- MeshRenderComponent - Implements IComponent.
+Mesh rendering component.
+Utilises renderer context.
+Owns mesh.
+- PhysicsEntityComponent - Implements IComponent.
+Physics component.
+Represents trivial newtonian physics states.
+- ShipInputComponent - Implements IComponent.
+Observer of input events.

 **Utils**

-- Observer
+- Observer - Observer pattern implementation.

-- Singleton
+- Singleton - Singleton pattern.
+Probably not thread-safe.

+**Other**

+- Transform - Transform struct.
+Owned by GObject.

 ## Rubric Satisfaction